simonsobs/map_based_simulations/201904_highres_foregrounds_variable_spectral_index/README.md

 High resolution foregrounds in Equatorial with spectral index varying spatially
 ===============================================================================

-Release date 17 May 2019
+Release date 17 May 2019, **released again on June 10th after input template fixes**

 Also, this is the first set of simulations which uses the development version of [PySM 3](https://github.com/healpy/pysm).